farrahirodriguez/portfolio/README.md

 # Farrah Rodriguez Undergraduate Portfolio

-NOTICE: Currently migrating to my website --> https://frodriguezportfolio.carrd.co/ Please refer to my website, if you were directed here.
+NOTICE: This portfolio has been migrated to this site --> https://frodriguezportfolio.carrd.co/ Please refer to that link, if you were directed here.

-Thank you,
+My apologies and Thank you,
 Farrah Rodriguez